phreeza/manuscript_axon_potentials/doc/manuscript.md

 the spatial reach of the frequency components ([@fig:distscaling]).
 To do this we performed a further simulation of an axon bundle.
-In this case we simulated two versions of the axon bundle, one containing a projection zone with bifurcations, and one without bifurcations in which a fixed number of fibers arrives and then terminates.
+In this case we simulated two versions of the axon bundle, one containing a projection zone with bifurcations, and one Without bifurcations in which a fixed number of fibers arrives and then terminates.
 To avoid confounding effects in the spatial reach of the potentials, we omitted the radial fanning out of the bundle in the projection zone used in the simulation of [@fig:bigtree].